Castelvecchio (Verona)

 Castelvecchio ("Old Castle") is a castle in Verona, northern Italy.
 It is the most important military construction of the Scaliger dynasty that ruled the city in the Middle Ages.

-The castle is powerful and compact in its size with very little decoration — one square compound built in red bricks, one of the most prominent examples of Gothic architecture of the age, with imposing M-shaped merlons running along the castle and bridge walls.
+The castle is powerful and compact, with very little decoration — a square compound built of red brick, one of the most prominent examples of Gothic architecture of the age, with imposing M-shaped merlons running along the castle and bridge walls.
 It has seven towers, a superelevated keep (maschio) with four main buildings inside.
-The castle is surrounded by a ditch, now dry, which was once filled with waters from the nearby Adige.
+The castle is surrounded by a ditch, now dry, which was once filled with water from the nearby Adige.

-Castelvecchio is now home to the Castelvecchio Museum and the local officer's club which can be accessed through the left door on Corso Cavour.
+Castelvecchio is now home to the Castelvecchio Museum and the local officers' club, which can be accessed through the left door on Corso Cavour.